 Nissan Rogue vs Honda Pilot

 SUVs these days come in all shapes and sizes.
 Some larger, with a great deal of space for passengers and cargo when traveling around Lansdale and Doylestown.
-Others offer agile performance and easy handling when driving in Philadelphia.
+Others offer agile performance and easy handling when driving.

 Two that offer a great balance of space and performance are the Nissan Rogue and Honda Pilot.